Menu

 With the constant news of data breaches and security breaches, the realization that "everything will be broken" is all too real.
 Unfortunately, many in the industry still practice carelessness regarding security testing in software, leading to widespread vulnerabilities.

 Automated security testing provides a more efficient and reliable way to detect vulnerabilities and threats in web applications, saving time and resources in the long run.
-By integrating security testing tools with custom report processing scripts or vulnerability management systems like DefectDojo from OWASP, organizations can streamline their security testing process and minimize security risks.
+Organizations can streamline their security testing process and minimize security risks by integrating security testing tools with custom report processing scripts or vulnerability management systems like DefectDojo from OWASP.

 It allows faster and more consistent identification of vulnerabilities and weaknesses, reduces costs, and helps businesses comply with regulatory requirements.
 OWASP ZAP and Burp Suite are powerful tools that can help businesses ensure the security of their web applications.